troglobit/finit/doc/plugins.md

 * *resolvconf.so*: Setup necessary files for `resolvconf` at startup.
   _Optional plugin._

-* *time.so*: RFC 868 (rdate) plugin.
-Start as inetd service.
-Useful for testing inetd filtering — BusyBox has an rdate (TCP) client.

 * *tty.so*: Watches `/dev`, using inotify, for new device nodes (TTY's) to start/stop getty consoles on them on demand.
 Useful when plugging